clojure/clojure/README.txt

 To build clojure-contrib, download the files or clone the git repository.

-This library, clojure-contrib, has a dependency on Clojure: the clojure-lang JAR file.
-This is needed to compile the Clojure classes.
-Normally, it is specified using -Dclojure.jar=<path>.

-The build works as follows:

-ant -Dclojure.jar=<path>
+You will need Apache Maven (2.0 or higher) to run the build.
+Run the following in this directory:

+   mvn package

-This will produce a clojure-contrib.jar file that you can add to your classpath.
+This will produce a target/clojure-contrib-{VERSION}.jar file that you can add to your classpath.

-The nightly-build and stable-build targets are intended for use on the Tapestry360 continuous integration server (http://tapestry.formos.com/bamboo ).
-They require the presense of the Maven Ant Tasks in the Ant lib folder.

 Clojure-contrib Versions